Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Label Words are Anchors

 \section{Label Words are Anchors}

-In this section, we first confirm our intuitive findings with two metrics based on saliency scores in \S~\ref{subsec:saliency_score}.
-Based on the quantitative results, we further propose the hypothesis to interpret the working mechanism of ICL: \HOne: In shallow layers, label words aggregate information from demonstration examples to form semantic representations for later computations. \HTwo: In deep layers, the model makes predictions by extracting information from label words.
-We validate these two hypothesis in \S~\ref{subsec:shallow_layer} and \S~\ref{subsec:deep_layer}, respectively.
+This section confirms the intuitive findings using two saliency score-based metrics as discussed in \S~\ref{subsec:saliency_score}.
+The quantitative results lead to a proposed hypothesis for the ICL working mechanism: \HOne: In shallow layers, label words aggregate information from demonstration examples to form semantic representations for later computations. \HTwo: In deep layers, the model makes predictions by extracting information from label words.
+The validation for these hypotheses is presented in \S~\ref{subsec:shallow_layer} and \S~\ref{subsec:deep_layer}, respectively.